Philosophy John McTaggart

 Introduction

-The Cambridge philosopher J. M. E. McTaggart (1866–1925) was a British idealist, best known to contemporary philosophy for his “proof” of the unreality of time.
-This proof introduced a distinction between ways of ordering events—known as the A and B series of time—that is still widely used.
-However, in the early 20th century, McTaggart was also highly regarded for his systematic metaphysics: He argued for a form of personal idealism in which the universe is composed of a plurality of minds and their perceptions.
-This idealism has its roots in Hegel, and McTaggart produced lengthy critiques of Hegel’s work, but the final system is uniquely McTaggart’s.
-McTaggart also wrote on the philosophy of religion, love, and ethics.
-McTaggart’s philosophy arguably bears traces of Spinoza and Leibniz, in addition to Hegel.
-Although McTaggart belongs to the British idealist school alongside the likes of T. H. Green and F. H. Bradley, he enjoyed close relationships with several of the major “new realists” at Cambridge, and his pupils included Bertrand Russell, G. E. Moore, and C. D. Broad.
-Most of the scholarship on McTaggart concerns his views on time, but a significant number of studies also exist on his idealism and other aspects of his thought.
+Cambridge philosopher J. M. E. McTaggart (b.
+1866–d.
+1925) was a major proponent of British idealism.
+Today, he is especially remembered for his argument against the unreality of time.
+McTaggart’s broader metaphysical system, delivered in his two-volume The Nature of Existence, argued for a personal idealism on which the universe comprises many minds and their perceptions.
+McTaggart produced lengthy critiques of Hegel’s philosophy, and his system borrows from Hegel, but the final result is uniquely his own.
+McTaggart wrote on many other topics too, including the philosophy of religion, love, and ethics.
+Although he belonged to the British idealist school, McTaggart enjoyed close relationships with several Cambridge “new realists”—his pupils included Bertrand Russell, G. E. Moore, and C. D. Broad.
+Most of the scholarship on McTaggart concerns his views on time, but several studies also cover his idealism and other aspects of his thought.

 General Overviews

-For concise, historically contextualized introductions to McTaggart’s philosophy as a whole, see Passmore 1957 and Mander 2011.
-More substantial studies of McTaggart include Broad 1933, which is an early and comprehensive critique; Geach 1979 is more recent and more sympathetic.
+For relatively concise, historically contextualized introductions to McTaggart’s philosophy as a whole, see Passmore 1957 and Mander 2011.
+Dedicated studies of McTaggart include Broad 1933, an early and comprehensive critique; Geach 1979, which is more recent and more sympathetic; and, most recently, Sharma 2015, which defends aspects of McTaggart’s system.

 • Broad, C. D. An Examination of McTaggart’s Philosophy.
 Cambridge, UK: Cambridge University Press, 1933.

-Broad edited and published the second volume of McTaggart’s The Nature of Existence after McTaggart’s death, and Broad’s familiarity with McTaggart’s system is reflected in his precise, step-by-step construction of McTaggart’s argument for idealism.
+After McTaggart’s death, Broad edited and published the second volume of McTaggart’s The Nature of Existence.
+Broad’s familiarity with McTaggart’s system is reflected in his precise, step-by-step construction of McTaggart’s argument for idealism.
 Broad particularly critiques the notions of substance, determining correspondence, and unity.
-Some of the issues Broad is concerned with here are a product of the period, but others are still very relevant today.

 • Geach, Peter Thomas.
 Truth, Love, and Immortality: An Introduction to McTaggart’s Philosophy.
 Berkeley: University of California Press, 1979.